oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_Enabling_Auto_Mixed_Precision_for_TransferLearning/README.md

 - **Other dependencies**

-  Install using PIP and the `requirements.txt` file supplied with the sample: `$pip install -r requirements.txt`. <br> The `requirements.txt` file contains the necessary dependencies to run the Notebook.
+  Install using PIP and the `requirements.txt` file supplied with the sample: `$pip install -r requirements.txt --no-deps`. <br> The `requirements.txt` file contains the necessary dependencies to run the Notebook.

 ### For Intel® DevCloud